greatday4april/collections-library/README.md

-# ruby_collections
+# collections

-An extension package for data structures and algorithms in Ruby
+An extension package for whatever data structures and algorithms not covered in standard library